Astitva2051/snippeter-vscode-extension/README.md

 - **Snippet Cache**: Caches snippets locally to reduce network requests and improve performance.
 - **Periodic Refresh**: Automatically refresh snippets at regular intervals to ensure you have the latest updates.
 - **Manual Refresh**: Refresh snippets manually using a command or the refresh button in the status bar.
+- **Status Bar Integration**: Use the Snippet-er status bar icon to quickly access actions like creating snippets, refreshing snippets, logging in, or logging out.

 ---